redding/assert/README.md

 * `$ assert test/complex/fast_tests.rb` - runs all tests in fast_tests.rb
 * `$ assert test/basic test/comp` - runs all tests in basic_tests.rb, complex_tests.rb, fast_tests.rb and slow_tests.rb

-All you need to do is pass some sort of existing file path (hint: use tab-completion) and Assert will find any test files and run the tests in them.
+All you need to do is pass some sort of existing file path (use tab-completion!) and Assert will find any test files and run the tests in them.

 ## Configuring Assert